Dr. Holly Dunlop

 During her time as a student at the College of Dentistry, she was recognized with several awards, including the Komiyama Birdman Award in infection control, two University of Saskatchewan awards for undergraduate academic achievement, Professor’s Prize in Pharmacology, American Association of Oral and Maxillofacial Surgeons Dental Student Award, and the Dr. Kirk Johnston Spirit of Dentistry Memorial Award.

-Kim is a member of the Canadian Dental Association, the College of Dental Surgeons of Saskatchewan, the Saskatoon Dental Society and has been a part-time clinical instructor of operative and pediatric dentistry at the University of Saskatchewan and has a passion for working with children.
+Kim is a member of the Canadian Dental Association, the College of Dental Surgeons of Saskatchewan, the Saskatoon Dental Society and has been a part-time clinical instructor of operative and pediatric dentistry at the University of Saskatchewan.

 She is a grateful mother of two sons and a poodle, and loves spending time outdoors in northern Saskatchewan.